-It is an honor and privilege to lead the D. Augustus Straker Bar Association this coming bar year as its 25th President.
-Our theme this year is "Honoring the Past, Celebrating the Present, and Focusing on the Future.”
+It is an honor and privilege to lead the D. Augustus Straker Bar Association this coming bar year as its 27th President.
+Our theme this year is "Improving Our Future By Building On Our Past.”

 Not a member, but want to receive updates?